magus/react-native-facebook-login/android/README.md

     }
 ```

-If this, gives issues in the future, please report an issue.
+If this gives issues in the future, please report an issue.

 Thanks.

 #### Login Behavior Differences

-LoginBehaviors enum seems to be diff from IOS
-Mapping was done but there are still two differences :
+LoginBehaviors enum seems to be diff from IOS so a mapping was done but there are still two differences:
 - android has no Browser behavior **(IOS does)**  [if used, this will default to **Native**]
 - android has a NativeOnly behavior **(IOS doesn't)**